H5NAIN/snake-game/README.md

-# 🐍 Google Play Arcade: Husnain Edition
+# 🐍 Google Play Arcade: Snake Game

 A fast, polished browser Snake game built as a single HTML file — no install, no build step, just open it and play.
 Runs fully offline (except the live global leaderboard, which needs internet).